-So, I sipped my Hemingway Daiquiri (who knew there was such a thing?)
+I sipped my Hemingway Daiquiri (who knew there was such a thing).

 Carolyn the lawyer was undecided between getting the absolute shits with me, or laughing.
-Confident they should be similarly offended, her four-bloke entourage of sycophantic junior lawyers become a little agitated.
+Confident they should all be similarly offended, her four-man entourage of sycophantic junior lawyers become a little agitated.

-Me (with a smile) – “All I’m saying is, I’ve been standing here for twenty minutes meeting you all for the first time and all you’ve talked about is how rich you are, the fancy cars you drive and the amazing places you holiday!
+Me (with a smile and joking tone) – “All I’m saying is, I’ve been standing here for twenty minutes meeting you all for the first time and all you’ve talked about is how rich you are, the fancy cars you drive and the amazing places you holiday!
 I’m not rich, due in the main to my meagre income, I drive a six-year-old Mazda CX9 (with fancy power windows and a reversing camera) which cannot compare to your Tesla,” I motioned to sycophant 1.

 Me – “Our last holiday was Byron Bay, which pales in comparison to your Maldives battery-recharge,” motioning to sycophant 2.

 Lawyer Carolyn (who decided she now had the absolute shits with me) – “Why don’t you walk away and find some Mazda friends then?”